Kasaï Province

-Kasaï is one of the 21 new provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
+Kasaï is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Kasaï and Kasaï-Central provinces are the result of the dismemberment of the former Kasaï-Occidental province.
 Kasaï was formed from the Kasaï district and the independently administered city of Tshikapa which became the capital of the new province.

 There are 5 administrative territories within the province, which include: